How To Give Constructive Feedback: A Vital Leadership Skill

 We all know that providing constructive feedback is a balancing act, requiring a leader to deliver a fair critique while preserving the recipient’s motivation.

-But giving effective, constructive feedback is not something that is an innate skill for most people, not even the most caring amongst us
+But giving effective, constructive feedback is not an innate skill for most people.

 The good news is it can be learn and honed.